ojustino/ipa-sba-sinnet/attributes.md

 ____
 **third batch**
 - [X] as Rank
+    - **i figured out that this category's codes change based on the specific player's career high, which means these codes only work for players who have been number 1. would be great if this attribute worked more like 'vs Rank'**
     - for now, limiting to:
         - Number 1 (`'&f=G0'`)
         - Top 5 (`'&f=G1'`)